terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/sap-ready-to-go/README.md

 ## Notes
 - **Does not install any SAP software or solutions.**
 - Filesystem sizes for HANA data and HANA log are **calculated automatically** based on the **memory size**.
-Custom storage configuration is also supported.
+- Custom storage configuration by providing custom volume size, **iops**(tier0, tier1, tier3, tier5k), counts and mount points is supported.
 - If **sharefs instance is enabled**, then all filesystems provisioned for sharefs instance will be **NFS exported and mounted** on all NetWeaver Instances.
 - **Do not specify** a filesystem `/sapmnt` explicitly for NetWeaver instance as, it is created internally when sharefs instance is not enabled.